Skip to Content

 calcium, which are necessary for strong and healthy

 bones.
-Low bone mineral density can make a person who has cystic fibrosis more
+Low bone density can make a person who has cystic fibrosis more

 likely to have bone fractures or to develop